Steps to Apply

 Students can pay in person using cash, credit or debit card, check, money order, or cashier's checks.
 No temporary checks will be accepted.
-Students can pay by with a check only.
+Students can pay by mail with a check only.
 Do not send cash.

 Visit the Business Office for questions about payment.

-All students are required to have a Student ID card.
+All students are required to have a student ID card.